dougo/opal-minitest/README.md

 This will run tests and code in all project files matching `test/{test_helper,**/*_test}.{rb,opal}`.
 Try the example!

+You can pass CLI options to Minitest via the TESTOPTS environment variable:

+`$ bundle exec rake TESTOPTS="--verbose -n /assert/"`

 ## Status

-Opal Minitest supports everything in minitest/unit except parallel test running, plugins, CLI options, and `#capture_subprocess_io`.
+Opal Minitest supports everything in minitest/unit except parallel test running, plugins, and `#capture_subprocess_io`.

 Opal Minitest does not yet support minitest/spec, minitest/benchmark, minitest/mock, or minitest/pride.